Table 6.48 — EEs for EAs whose label begins with M

 EXPLORE_PRHBT Industrial or mineral exploration and development are prohibited.
 45

-EXPLORE_RSTRCT Designated by an appropriate authority, within which industrial or mineral exploration and development is restricted in accordance with certain specified conditions.
+EXPLORE_RSTRCT Industrial or mineral exploration and development is restricted in accordance with certain specified conditions.
 46

-EXPLOSIVE_ANCHORAGE Anchored <VESSEL>s discharging or receiving explosives.
+EXPLOSIVE_ANCHORAGE Anchored <VESSEL>s discharging or receiving explosives; explosive anchorage.
 47

 EXPLOSIVE_DUMPING_GROUND Dumping ground for explosives.
 48